- Exploring Maluku: The Journey to Ora Beach

-- Pick up from airport to Coaster Cottage: Rp.
+- Pick up from the airport to Coaster Cottage: Rp.
 200k

-- Trip to Hawang Cave & Matwaer Beach: Rp.
+- A trip to Hawang Cave & Matwaer Beach: Rp.
 450k per car (we only went to these two places due to limited time.
 But you can go visit other attractions as well with the same price)